Other Names for this Disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-Depending on the genetic cause, OI may be inherited in an autosomal dominant (more commonly) or autosomal recessive pattern.Osteogenesis imperfecta (OI) is a group of genetic disorders that mainly affect the bones.
-People with this condition have bones that break easily, often from mild trauma or with no apparent cause.
-Multiple fractures are common, and in severe cases, can occur even before birth.
+dentinogenesis imperfecta) and hearing loss in adulthood.
+Other features may include muscle weakness, loose joints, and skeletal malformations.
+There are various recognized forms of OI which are distinguished by their features and genetic causes.
+Depending on the genetic cause, OI may be inherited in an autosomal dominant (more commonly) or autosomal recessive manner.
+Treatment is supportive and aims to decrease the number of fractures and disabilities.Osteogenesis imperfecta (OI) is a group of genetic disorders that mainly affect the bones.
+People with this condition have bones that break easily, often from little or no trauma.
+Severity varies among affected people.
+Multiple fractures are common, and in severe cases, can even occur before birth.
 Milder cases may involve only a few fractures over a person's lifetime.
-There are at least eight recognized forms of osteogenesis imperfecta, designated type I through type VIII.
-The types can be distinguished by their signs and symptoms, as well as by genetic factors.
+People with OI also have dental problems (

 - Osteogenesis imperfecta.
 Genetics Home Reference.
 April, 2013; http://ghr.nlm.nih.gov/condition/osteogenesis-imperfecta.

 - Genetics Home Reference (GHR) contains information on Osteogenesis imperfecta.
 This website is maintained by the National Library of Medicine.

 - MedlinePlus was designed by the National Library of Medicine to help you research your health questions, and it provides more information about this topic.